openshift/enhancements/enhancements/storage/csi-driver-install.md

 ### OCP-4.7 (Kubernetes 1.20)
-* GCE, Azure and Cinder CSI drivers become installed by default (with non-default storage class).
+* GCE and Cinder CSI drivers become installed by default (with non-default storage class).
+* We allow in-tree cloud provider to be optionally disabled on OpenStack platform during installation as tech preview.
+  * CSO must not create storage class for the in-tree volume plugin.
-* vSphere CSI driver installation (as optional).
+  * Cinder CSI driver operator must create the default storage class.
-  * Current vSphere driver is not backward compatible.
-We expect some changes and stabilization upstream.
-Our gut feeling is +/- Kubernetes 1.20 timeframe.
+  * Explicitly, we do not support migration in this release!
+PVs with in-tree Cinder volumes will not work at all in such a cluster.
+  * Details on how the cloud provider is disabled is / will be covered by another enhancement (external CCM).

+#### Testing
+* Disabling in-tree OpenStack cloud provider + its volume plugin will be tested as part of external CCM feature.

+### OCP-4.8 (Kubernetes 1.21)
+Kubernetes 1.21 is current upstream target for removal of in-tree cloud providers and their volume plugins!
+We expect that only some volume plugins will be removed from Kubernetes at this time, if any.

 * We will allow users to enable or disable CSI migration.
 Disabling the migration should not remove the driver.
-* Sample CSI driver operator + CSI driver is available on OperatorHub.

-#### Testing
 * Run e2e tests with CSI migration on.
   * Requires testing harness to edit/create a CR to enable migration and wait for migration to complete - kinda open question.
   * Will require a new prow job.